SamuelNaiwo/virtualisation/connect_2_virtual_machines.md

 # How To Connect Two Virtual Machines

-Testing CI from GitHub with Tech221 again
+Testing CI from GitHub with Tech221 again and again.

 1. Open two seperate terminal/bash windows.